 The Untold Truth Of The Misfits

-Founded by Glenn Danzig in 1976, The Misfits ignored the political posturing and art-school pretense of their contemporaries to focus on themes of horror and violence.
-With the "Crimson Ghost," the skull-faced villain of a 1946 film serial, as their mascot, the band was rooted in stripped-down, 1950s style rock 'n' roll infused with aggression and attitude.
+Although the band never received the accolades of The Clash, the reputation of The Ramones, or the notoriety of The Sex Pistols, The Misfits nonetheless made an indelible mark on punk rock.
+Founded by Glenn Danzig in 1976, The Misfits ignored the political posturing and art-school pretense of its contemporaries to focus on themes of horror and violence.
+With the "Crimson Ghost" — the skull-faced villain of a 1946 film serial — as its mascot, the band was rooted in stripped-down, 1950s style rock 'n' roll infused with aggression and attitude.
 By 1983, the band, having moved to a faster, hardcore style, collapsed under the weight of lineup changes and infighting.

 For decades, Misfits fans held out hope for an eventual reunion of Danzig and Only.
-In what can only be described as a punk rock miracle, the feuding musicians at last settled their long standing legal differences in 2016 for a series of sold-out reunion concerts.
-From their early days as pop culture obsessed, DIY punks to their incredible third act as unlikely arena rockers, this is the untold truth of The Misfits.
+In what can only be described as a punk rock miracle, the feuding musicians at last settled their long-standing legal differences in 2016 for a series of sold-out reunion concerts.
+From their early days as pop-culture-obsessed DIY punks to their incredible third act as unlikely arena rockers, this is the untold truth of The Misfits.

 The Misfits' humble beginnings

+Naming his new band The Misfits after Marilyn Monroe's final film, Danzig recruited bassist Diane DiPiazza and drummer Manny Martinez.
+Failing to show up for rehearsals, Piazza was soon replaced by Jerry Caiafa.
 With Caiafa, a 17-year-old high school jock turned punk, on bass (an instrument he had only been playing for a month), a guitarless Misfits featuring Danzig on vocals and electric piano, released their first single, "Cough/Cool," backed with "She," a paean to heiress turned SLA bank robber Patty Hearst, in August of 1977.

 A lucky break got The Misfits free studio time

-In early 1978, The Misfits consisting of Danzig, Jerry Caiafa (now known as Jerry Only upon his insistence on being credited as "Jerry.
-Only Jerry" after his surname was misspelled on "Cough/Cool" ), drummer Jim "Mr. Jim" Catania, and guitarist Frank "Franché Coma" Licata entered the studio to record what they intended to be their debut album, Static Age.
+In early 1978, The Misfits — consisting of Danzig, Jerry Caiafa (now known as Jerry Only upon his insistence on being credited as "Jerry.
+Only Jerry" after his surname was misspelled on "Cough/Cool" ), drummer Jim "Mr. Jim" Catania, and guitarist Frank "Franché Coma" Licata — entered the studio to record what they intended to be their debut album, "Static Age."
 Over the course of 20 hours, the band recorded 17 songs, including early versions of "Teenagers From Mars," "Hybrid Moments," and "Last Caress."
 However, the band was unable to generate studio interest in the album.
-Danzig would wind up releasing many of the recordings as singles and E.P.s.
-Static Age was at last released in 1996 as part of the Misfits Box Set followed by a 1997 standalone release featuring newly mixed versions of "She," "Spinal Remains," and the rarity "In The Doorway."

 The Misfits embrace their horror image

 Fueled by Glenn Danzig's creativity and funded by Jerry Only's day job at his father's machine shop, The Misfits developed a loyal following playing shows in New Jersey and New York.
-Entrenched in a diehard do-it-yourself ethic, Danzig designed the artwork for The Misfits self-released records, folding and gluing the sleeves by hand.
+Entrenched in a diehard do-it-yourself ethic, Danzig designed the artwork for The Misfits' self-released records, folding and gluing the sleeves by hand.

 A disastrous tour of England nearly ends The Misfits